Multipartite entanglement from ditstrings for 1+1D systems: Multipartitions in Different Models

-We can again show how multipartite entanglement can be used to identify features of phase change that were not identifiable from just the bipartite quantities.
+We can again show how multipartite entanglement can be used to identify features of the phase change that were not identifiable from just the bipartite quantities.

 The features in Fig. \ref{fig:qutrit_ineqs} retain the same behaviors that were seen for the Ising case.
-The mutual information captures the same features of the entanglement entropy, with the same overshooting properties.
+The mutual information captures the same features of the entanglement entropy with the same overshooting properties.

 These quantities combine to give $S_\Delta$, as seen in Fig. \ref{fig:qutrit_delta}.
-We observe that the $S_\Delta$ quantity is able to identify the critical point for the second-order phase transition at the same point as the second derivative method.
-Moreover, the mutual information again peaks at a position near the spot of the entanglement, continue to show promise as an alternative.
+We observe that the quantity $S_\Delta$ can identify the critical point for the second-order phase transition at the same point as the second derivative method.
+Moreover, the mutual information again peaks at a position near the spot of the entanglement, continuing to show promise as an alternative.